 A hatch in the rear of the cockpit provides access to the pumps, strainers, fuel filters and other equipment in the aft systems compartment.
 The stern bilge pumps, fresh water pump, baitwell supply pumps, and raw water pump are among the equipment in this compartment.
-The hatch is held open by gas springs and secured with two twist lock latches when it is closed.
-The latch handles store flush in the latch in the open or latched position.
-There is a large red dot in the handles that indicate that the latch is in the open position and the hatch is not secure.
-Always make sure that the hatch is closed with the latches in the secured position before operating the boat above idle speed.
+The hatch is held open by gas springs and secured with two rotating compression latches with handles that store flush with the hatch when it is closed.

+The latches are designed to pull the pawl against cockpit sole slightly when closed, securing the hatch and compressing the gasket for a more watertight seal.
+Always make sure the hatch is closed with the latches in the secured position and the handles folded flush before operating the boat above idle speed.

 To open the hatch, release the latches by pulling the handles out and rotating them until the latch releases.
-Then lift the hatch to the open position.
+Then lift the hatch to the full open position.
 Close the hatch by pushing it to the closed position.
 Then rotate the latch handles until they are latched in the closed position and securing the hatch firmly to the cockpit sole.